 Describe the baseline in the absence of the project, and identify the outcomes that the project needs to achieve, how these will change the baseline, and what the key barriers and enablers are to achieving those outcomes.

-Explain why this particular project has been selected to address the drivers of environmental degradation and/or climate vulnerabilities in preference to other potential options, and how its outcomes will endure in the face of changes in the drivers described in the future narratives.
+Explain why this particular project has been selected to address the drivers of environmental degradation and/or climate vulnerabilities in preference to other potential options, and how its outcomes will endure in the face of changes in the drivers described in the ‘future narratives’.

 Describe the relevant stakeholders, private sector, and local actors and their roles in the system, and how they will be critical to deliver on the GEBs, adaptation benefits, and other proposed outcomes.